I. OUR PLEDGE REGARDING YOUR HEALTH INFORMATION:

 We, along with third-party vendors such as Google use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) or other third-party identifiers together to compile data regarding user interactions with ad impressions and other ad service functions as they relate to our website.

-You can change your personal information by logging in to your account or by emailing email@example.com.
+You can change your personal information by emailing firstname.lastname@example.org.

 We don't honor Do Not Track signals and Do Not Track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.
-We don't honor them because: Visitor is allowed to opt out of tracking via cookies notification.
+We don't honor them because each visitor is allowed to opt-out of tracking via cookies notification.

 It's also important to note that we allow third-party behavioral tracking.